Luis Guevara Mora: Club career

 In his early years, Guevara was a baseball and basketball enthusiast despite future national team goalkeeper Raúl Antonio García being one of his friends in school.
 He was tempted to train with Coca-Cola by former national team goalkeeper Raúl Magaña and then joined Platense to make his senior league debut at 16 years.
 He then played for Atlético Marte.
 He played for Once Lobos and again for Marte but since the Salvadoran fans still blamed him for the 10–1 drubbing in the Hungary v El Salvador match at the 1982 FIFA World Cup, he left for Guatemala in the end, to play for Club Xelajú MC and Aurora F.C.
 He only returned to his country after five years and spent time again at Atlético Marte before retiring at Alianza in 2000.
 He then became goalkeeper coach for the national team but returned to Atlético Marte as a player-coach when they were relegated to the Salvadoran Second Division.
 Finally, he retired again at San Salvador F.C. to become a manager.

 International career

 At the age of 17, he was called up to play a friendly game against Panama in April 1979.
 He became the youngest goalkeeper in the national team's history.

 Prior to the 1982 World Cup finals, during the qualification rounds, he only conceded one goal and played in a memorable victory against Mexico.
 At the finals tournament in Spain, he became one of the youngest goalkeepers to participate in the World Cup.
-In the first round, El Salvador lost to Hungary 10–1, and Guevara became the goalkeeper with the most goals scored against in a single match, a record that stands as of 2019.
+In the first round, El Salvador lost to Hungary 10–1, and Guevara became the goalkeeper with the most goals scored against in a single World Cup match.

 He played 91 times for his national team in which he earned 50 senior caps.
 He represented his country in 13 World Cup qualification matches.
 His final international game was a November 1996 FIFA World Cup qualification match against Panama.